pact-foundation/pact-provider-verifier-npm/linux-x86/README.md

 ## Usage

-    $ npm install pact-provider-verifier-linux-x86
+    $ npm install @pact-foundation/pact-provider-verifier-linux-x86
     $ node_modules/pact-provider-verifier-linux-x86/bin/pact-provider-verifier --port 1234

 # Known issues

-The packaged mock server always prints out the following message on startup.
+The packaged binary always prints out the following message on startup.
 Have not yet traced the source.

 ```
 No entry for terminal type "xterm-256color";